mackenzie-remote/hugoblog/content/blog/2024/05/goodbye-netlify-self-hosting-a-hugo-blog-with-caddy/index.md

 4. Serve `precompressed br gzip` copies of my compressible static assets to save CPU cycles / time.

 Et Voila!
 You are reading this website courtesy of the above.
 It's not got a CDN, or a WAF, it's a single box.
 (Mastodon please don't give me a [hug of death](https://news.itsfoss.com/mastodon-link-problem/)!)

+**EDIT**: I just timed a minor tweak and from `git push` to the new files being deployed took 2 seconds!
+That is some speed (lack-of) Continuous Integration! :smile: